benzookapi/shopify-barebone-app-sample/README.md

 9. Go to the app `Distribution` in your partner dashboard (not dev. dashboard) to select `Public` or `Custom` (if you selected the custom app, use your development store domain for the link). => This is required for [using protected shipping address data in Checkout UI Extensions](../../../shopify-barebone-app-sample/blob/main/extensions/my-checkout-ui-ext/src/Review.jsx).

 10. If you run it locally, execute the start command (`pnpm run start`).
 If you use cloud hosting, specify the start command in the appropriate settings or run it directly.
-Unsigned direct access to `YOUR_APP_URL` shows `Bad request` without loading App Bridge or Polaris and without rendering the app shell; this is expected.
+Unsigned direct access to `YOUR_APP_URL` returns HTTP 400 with `HMAC verification failed` without loading App Bridge or Polaris and without rendering the app shell; this is expected.
 A valid signed non-embedded Shopify request instead redirects to the plain mock login page that displays the app-generated JWT.
 Make sure no other errors occur, such as 404 or 500 responses.

 # How to install
 Access the following endpoint.